 Styling your hair can be a two-sided battle.
 On one hand, styling it with a straightener gives you a polished, sleek look in just a few minutes.
 It is very convenient.
-The problem is, overexposing your hair to hot tools is known to damage and dry it out.
+The problem is, overexposing your hair to heat is known to dry it out and subsequently result to massive damage.
 Is there a way to have both healthy and beautifully styled hair?
 As it turns out, there are several tricks that teach you how to straighten hair without heat.
 Heatless options vary and may give different results depending on the texture and thickness of your hair.
 Each method is definitely worth a try.

 The beauty industry is constantly evolving and creating products that aid the growth and health of your hair.
 You may not realize you already own some of those products.
 Most hair dryers come with a cooling option that allows you to dry your hair with cool air only.
 Using a round brush and a blow dryer set to cool, you can dry damp hair without applying any heat at all.
 Wide-set brushes can be used to brush your hair straight as a pin until it is completely dry.
 For either of these strategies, you’ll want to make sure you dry your hair as much as possible in an ultra-absorbent towel.